This guidance is for all adult cases in England or Wales. Separate guidance for cases in Scotland or Northern Ireland is

 8. Indicators of modern slavery

 To help make a primary assessment about whether an individual is a potential victim of modern slavery, there are 20 general indicators.
 These indicators are not a definitive list and there may be other indicators that may raise concerns, therefore the option to highlight ‘other’ indicators has been included.

 It is not the case that by selecting a set number of indicators this will equate to a person being a victim; it could be that just one or a combination of factors that demonstrates that a person may be a victim.
 Each case should be considered on its own merits.
 There are also sections for indicators of common forms of exploitation, however if you consider that an individual may have been exploited in a way not listed, this could still be modern slavery and should be recorded.

 We recognise that first responders may be unable to provide significant detail about the individual and their potential modern slavery experience on this form (e.g. where an individual is seriously traumatised).
 However, it is important that all information available at this stage is provided on the form to support a timely reasonable grounds decision.

-If further information about the case comes to light, this should be referred to:
+If further information about the case comes to light, this should be referred to the relevant competent authority:

 - SCA by email to firstname.lastname@example.org citing the NRM reference in the email subject

 9. How to refer modern slavery victims to the police

 A potential victim of modern slavery is a potential victim of a crime.
 All NRM referrals should be referred to the police - either on the victim’s behalf if they give consent, or as a third-party referral if they don’t give consent (provided this does not breach any obligation of confidence under the common law).

 This doesn’t mean that potential victims are under any obligation to cooperate with the police.
-There is a section on the online form NRM form where it can be confirmed if they are or are not willing to engage with the police.
+There is a section on the online form NRM where it can be confirmed if they are or are not willing to engage with the police.

 9.1 Obligation of confidence